-Once offered admission, applicants are required to submit a \$250 tuition deposit and housing application or commuter application to the Admission Office postmarked by June 1, or a date specified by the Director of Admission for late admits.
+Once offered admission, applicants are required to submit a \$250 tuition deposit and housing application or commuter application to the Admission Office postmarked by June 1, or by the date indicated in the Acceptance Letter.
 Priority consideration for housing, registration, and financial aid is given to those students who submit the deposit postmarked by the deadline.
 The \$250 tuition deposit is applied directly to the first term of attendance.
-For fall semester starts, it is non-refundable after June 1, or a date specified by the Director of Admission for late admits.
-For spring semester starts, it is non-refundable after December 15, or a date specified by the Director of Admission for late admits.
+For fall semester starts, it is non-refundable after June 1, or by the date indicated in the Acceptance Letter.
+For spring semester starts, it is non-refundable after December 15, or by the date indicated in the Acceptance Letter.